safa-gif/FeedbackRepo/feedback/README.md

 - 5**: Server Error (Server failed to fulfill a valid request)

 - We need to installed it: JSON Server and used as a mock backend.
 When we used wwe need to add a script in our package.json to be able to run json-Server.

+# Running client & Server with Concurrently

+- Concurrently allows us to run multiple commands with one script `"dev" : "concurrently \'npm run server\' \'npm start'\"`

+# Fetch Data from Mock Backend

+- We are fetching Data from backend to display it on the frontend.
+- We are setting isLoading state , for hen the page is being loaded.

+# Spinner Component :

+- We are using a spinner gif and creating a spinner to dislay when the page is being loaded in the browser.